mzhang2021/usaco-bronze/README.md

 Welcome!

-This repository contains all the code for problems we solve in class.
+This repository contains all the notes and code for problems we solve in class.
 I might also decide to post solutions to homework problems here as well.